Skip to content

 } from '@epikodelabs/streamix';

-const searchInput = document.getElementById('search');
+const searchInput = document.getElementById('chuck-search') as HTMLInputElement;

-const resultsDiv = document.getElementById('results');
+const jokesDiv = document.getElementById('chuck-jokes');

-const searchResults = fromEvent(searchInput, 'input')
+const chuckStream = fromEvent(searchInput, 'input')

 .pipe(